31st May 2018

 Sir John recalls that he could only afford the cheaper stock and so would spend hours trying to graft his roses – another early indication of an impulse to improve his lot.

 Sir John gained a place at Bedlington Grammar School, which gave him “insight into other people and how they lived”.
 But this idea of knowing your place permeated the school corridors, too.

 “I was identified as a ‘B-streamer’,” he says.
 “The As would go to university and the Bs got jobs and apprenticeships; that’s just how it was.

 “Looking back, though, this was probably a good thing.
-If I’d gone to university, I’d probably not have had the career I’ve had or made the money I have.”
+If I’d gone to university, I’d probably not have made the money that I have.”